Zombies 2: Plot

 The werewolves head to Seabrook Power and face off against the demolition crew.
 The werewolves are arrested at the demolition site, but Addison, alerted by a siren at school, arrives with the cheerleaders and zombies, who get the adults to stop the demolition.
 After the demolition is postponed, Zed reveals to Addison that he took the necklace from her.
 Angry, she puts on the necklace, but finds out that she's not a werewolf.
 The device controlling the demolition shorts out, and Seabrook Power is wrecked despite the town's efforts.

 Prawn night arrives and Zed, as well as the rest of the non-humans, show up to crash Prawn.
 Zed and Addison make up, however, the ground starts shaking and splits open, revealing a blue glow coming from inside the sinkhole.
 The werewolves realize that the moonstone is not destroyed and enter the concavity to find it.
 As the humans and zombies follow to help, they find the moonstone, but cannot reach it as a boulder blocks their way.
 Zed removes his Z-Band and uses his zombie strength to lift the boulder and allow the others to bring the moonstone out safely.
 After the newfound friends return to Prawn, Zed and Addison share their first kiss.

 In the final scene, a glowing blue meteor falls from the moon, waking Addison and causing her hair to glow, though she is oblivious and doesn't notice her strange new power.

 Production

 In early 2019, a sequel to Zombies was in production, with returning stars, directors, and writers.
 Pearce Joza, Chandler Kinney, and Ariel Martin joined the cast with Kylee Russell, Trevor Tordjman, Carla Jeffery, James Godfrey, and Kingston Foster reprising their roles from the first film.
 The film is written by David Light and Joseph Raso, directed by Paul Hoen, and executive produced by Anna Gerb, Paul Hoen, and Joseph Raso.
 Production on the film began on May 27, 2019, and wrapped in Toronto on July 15, 2019.
-Scenes were also shot at Rockwood Conservation Area.
+Scenes were also shot at Rockwood Conservation Area and the University of Toronto Mississauga.
 Mary Pantelidis served as producer.